Skip to main content

 You haven’t lived until you’ve repeatedly died

-Taking More Classes Build Character
+Taking More Classes Builds Character

 It came from the lair (not out of thin air)